LeFishe/piratedgames-megathread/README.md

 Other noteworthy mentions:

 - [1337X](https://1337x.to/) - Has lots of content, well moderated.
-Before going there though, don't torrent from IGGGAMESCOM, haxNode, or CracksHash as they are suspicious users and had uploaded malware in the past.
+Before going there though, don't torrent from IGGGAMESCOM, haxNode, nosTeam, crackingpatching, or CracksHash as they are suspicious users and had uploaded malware in the past.
 - [Mac Torrents](https://mac-torrents.io/mac-games/) - Mac torrents.
 - [NXMAC](https://nxmac.com/) - MAC games.
 - [RuTor](http://www.rutor.info/) - Russian Torrent Tracker.